KrishDabole/TaxCalculator/TaxCalcWebApp/README.md

 # 🧮 Tax Calculator Application

-A full-stack web application for calculating income tax under both **Old** and **New** Regimes with user authentication, calculation history, JWT-based security, and responsive UI.
+A 3 tier full-stack web application for calculating income tax under both **Old** and **New** Regimes with user authentication, calculation history, JWT-based security, and responsive UI.